 Ability to limit activities that are known to cause increased spread (e.g. singing, shouting, heavy breathing; loud environs will cause people to raise voice)

-Schools may reopen for in-person instruction based on equivalent criteria to the July 17 School Re-opening Framework (PDF) previously announced.
-That framework remains in effect except that Tier 1 is substituted for the previous County Data Monitoring List (which has equivalent case rate criteria to Tier 1).
-Schools in counties within Tier 1 are not permitted to reopen for in-person instruction, with an exception for waivers granted by local health departments for TK-6 grades.
-Schools that are not authorized to reopen, including TK-6 schools that have not received a waiver, may provide structured, in-person supervision and services to students under the Guidance for Small Cohorts/Groups of Children and Youth.
+Schools may reopen for in-person instruction based on equivalent criteria to the January 14 School Re-opening Framework (PDF).
+Schools in counties within the Purple Tier are not permitted to reopen for in-person instruction, with exceptions outlined in the January 14 School Re-opening Framework (PDF).
+Schools that are not authorized to reopen, may provide structured, in-person supervision and services to students under the Guidance for Small Cohorts/Groups of Children and Youth.